What is anti-social behaviour (ASB)?

 If you are experiencing problems related to anti-social behaviour then ensure you contact IDS so may assist.
 If the situation is an emergency or a crime has been committed please contact the Police.
-There are several ways to report ASB, for more information click here.
+To report ASB, click here.

 How will my complaint be dealt with?

 IDS will not tolerate acts of anti-social behaviour and we will use our robust ASB polices, tools and legal powers to demonstrate this.